Consensys/orion/docs/Reference/Orion-CLI-Syntax.md

 orion orion.conf
 ```

-Specify the [configuration file](../Configuring-Orion/Configuration-File.md) with which to start Orion.
+Specifies the [configuration file](../Configuring-Orion/Configuration-File.md) with which to start Orion.